rethinkdb/docs/4-admin/migration.md

 If you don't have the Python driver installed, you can install a previous version using `pip install rethinkdb==<version>`.
 (You can use the [Python Package Index](https://pypi.python.org/pypi/rethinkdb "PyPI > rethinkdb") to check on current and older versions.)
 {% endinfobox %}

+# General instructions

+Check the release notes in `NOTES.md` to see if there are cluster-incompatible changes.

+For major version updates, which have cluster-incompatible changes, upgrading your cluster involves temporary down time and consists of the following steps:

+  - Shut down every node of the cluster.
+  - Replace the `rethinkdb` binaries with newer versions.
+  - Start up every node of the cluster.
+  - If necessary, rebuild indexes.

+For minor version updates, you can shut down and restart each node individually.

-# Rebuild indexes
+# Rebuilding indexes

-When you upgrade a major release (i.e., 2.1 to 2.2), you should rebuild outdated secondary indexes manually.
-This can be done easily from the command line:
+When you upgrade a major release (i.e., 2.1 to 2.2), you should rebuild *outdated* secondary indexes manually.
+After starting up your cluster, this can be done easily from the command line.
+This will connect to the cluster and tell it to rebuild outdated indexes:

-    rethinkdb index-rebuild
+    rethinkdb index-rebuild [-c HOST:PORT] [-n NUM] [-r (DB | DB.TABLE)] [--tls-cert FILENAME] [-p] [--password-file FILENAME]...

 This is *required* if you're upgrading from versions before 1.16; in those cases, you'll need to upgrade to version 2.0.5 first.
 (You can download 2.0.5 and other older versions at RethinkDB's [download archive](https://download.rethinkdb.com)).
 If you're upgrading from RethinkDB version 1.16 or later, you can move to 2.2 or higher directly.

-Note that rebuilding indexes is *not* required if you're upgrading between minor releases (i.e., 2.2.0 to 2.2.1).
+Note that rebuilding indexes is typically *not* required if you're upgrading between minor releases (i.e., 2.2.0 to 2.2.1).
+(Check the release notes in `NOTES.md` to be sure.)

+## What are outdated secondary indexes?

+A document's location or presence within a secondary index can be affected if

+  - a ReQL command changes its behavior, and
+  - that ReQL command is used by the secondary index.

+Upon migration, that secondary index becomes *outdated*.
+The outdated index will continue to function, using the previous versioned behavior of the command, with the documents in their original locations.
+To avoid any subtly confusing behavior, you will probably want to rebuild the index.

 # Migrating old data